RYGhub/funkwhale/docs/installation/index.rst

 Running Funkwhale on the develop branch
 ---------------------------------------

-Traditional deployments are done using specific releases.
+Traditional deployments are done using tagged releases.
 However, you may want to benefits from the latest change available, or the help detect bugs before they are included in actual releases.